 Our top water-saving tips to help you make the most of the precious commodity and keep your garden alive this summer.

-According to research conducted by the Queensland Government, a slow dripping tap can waste as much as 9,000 litres of water a year, and a running toilet as much as 60,000.
-Best way to check for leaks is to turn your water supply off completely and take note of the meter reading.
+According to research conducted by the Queensland Government, a slowly dripping tap can waste as much as 9,000 litres of water a year, and a running toilet as much as 60,000.
+The best way to check for leaks is to turn your water supply off completely and take note of the meter reading.
 Wait a few hours and read it again, if it has ticked over there must be a leak somewhere.
-Investing in good quality hoses and fittings will also decrease the likelihood of leaks and be more durable in the long run.
+Investing in good-quality hoses and fittings will also decrease the likelihood of leaks and be more durable in the long run.

 Make the most of it when it does rain by collecting rainwater!
-In a country as dry as ours, this is a no brainer.
+In a country as dry as ours, this is a no-brainer.
 You’ll need to have a tank and appropriate accessories to set it up, but once it’s set up, you can sit back with your feet up and wait for the rains!
-We wrote a whole blog dedicated to harvesting rainwater including the harvesting system, accessories and appropriate rainwater tanks to get you on your way.
-Read it here.
+We have written few blog articles dedicated to harvesting rainwater including the harvesting system, accessories and appropriate rainwater tanks to get you on your way.
+Read them here.

 We also have a very handy tool where you can work out what volume of water you can harvest based on your location and roof size.
 Try it here water storage calculator.

 Recycling your greywater rather than just letting it go down the drain is a great way to keep your garden looking fresh and happy, and save you on your water bill.
 You can either do this by redirecting waste water into a bucket or sink and manually ferrying it outside, or by purpose fitting outlet pipes that pump directly onto your garden or lawn.
 If you are doing this, be mindful of the type of detergent you are using, as some chemicals can be harmful to your garden plants.
 To learn more about greywater and how to best utilise it, Greywater Action is a great resource to visit.